KCSJW/Rotten-Egg/README.md

 ### Rating for all movies

 There is a rating score system builded in within the app, there are four different rating icons for all movie will change base on the current rating.
 All ratings is given by a interactive star rating bar on each individual movie show page and system will calculate all the rating from each reviews than give an average rating score to movie and rating icons will updates with the new review.
+Also allow user to leave reviews and delete their review later.

 ### Movie show page